vivaxgen/vgnpc-plasmodium-spp/README.rst

      $ ngs-pl setup-base-directory /data/WGS/Pv/PvP01_v2

    .. tip::
-      to easily identify and differentiate between several base enviroment directory, it is recommended to use the reference genome name as part of the directory name
+      To easily identify and differentiate between several base enviroment directory, it is recommended to use the reference genome name as part of the directory name